xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 With VS Code, Fork or Git:

-- stage the `LICENSE` file
+- for 3rd party content, rename it to `LICENSE-XPACK`
-- for 3rd party content, rename it to LICENSE-XPACK
+- stage the file
 - commit with the following message: **LICENSE: update copyright owner**

 ### Edit the `README.md` file with actual content